-Now that you know 8 ways to disable the Windows defender, we hope that you can understand how to disable antimalware service executable in windows 10.
-However, if you choose to disable the Windows Defender from your computer, make sure that you have installed a new and powerful antivirus that ensures the real-time protection of your computer from the virus, malware, and hackers.
+Now that you know 8 ways to disable the Windows Defender, we hope that you can understand how to disable the antimalware service executable in Windows 10.
+However, if you choose to disable the Windows Defender from your computer, make sure that you have installed a new and powerful antivirus that ensures the real-time protection of your computer from virus, malware, and hackers.

 If you do not install a new antivirus instead of the Windows Defender, your system will be unprotected and vulnerable to virus and malware attacks.